 While the work~\cite{adapt} is trying to bridge the AR and Diffusion generation paradigms, we hold different opinions on random growth of attention masks: its transition is not "natural."
 In practice, training sees unknown future corpora; sporadically granting early tokens access to a random subset of future tokens yields incomplete and potentially misleading context, thus limiting adaptation potentials.

-Hence, we try to answer two major questions regarding this transition, \textit{i.e.} \textbf{where} and \textbf{how}.
+Hence, we try to answer two major questions regarding this transition, \textit{i.e.} to \textbf{where}, and \textbf{how}.
 Firstly, what should be the destination of this transition?
-Secondly, is there a smoother way to transition from an AR model to a DLM model?
+Secondly, is there a smoother and better way to transition from an AR model to a DLM model?